MajidSalimi/HPC-2022/AlltoAll/README.md

 # AllToAll

 In this project will be shown some algorithms that perform the operation of the All-to-all operation using the OpenMPI library.
-The algorithm were taken from scientific papers that have already dealt with the problem of optimization of the AllToAll communication.
+The algorithm were taken from scientific papers that have already dealt with the problem of optimization of the All-to-all communication.
 All-to-all is the most general communication pattern.
 For *0 <= i, j < p*, message *m(i,j)* is the message that is initially stored on node *i* and has to be delivered to node *j*.

 ![All to All](img/All-to-All.png)